Home Media Library General News Things You Need To Know About Rubberwood Finger Joint Board

 The finishing of the boards can either conclude at the sanding step or an oil coating to enhance the appearance and protect the wood.

-Step 8: Quality Control
+Step 8: Quality control

 Quality control is carried out throughout production, ensuring finger joint boards meet specified standards.
 The final quality control step helps guarantee that the product meets customer requirements.

-Step 9: Packing & Delivery
+Step 9: Packing & delivery

 The boards are packaged according to export standards or customer requirements and loaded into containers for delivery.